Marooned1000/jtl/README.md

     2. Insert its actions and press # to end.
     3. For each action, insert who is performing the action.
 If the current agent performs the action, press enter; otherwise, insert the name of the agent              (argument).
     4. Insert the target state of the current action.
- - Presee # when you end inserting all the models.
+ - Press # when you end inserting all the models.
  - Insert the CTLKC+ specifications.
 Specifications can be inserted using a text file or directly using the keyboard.
  - Finally, JTT will generate the extended NuSMV code for each model and the specifications.